Habrador/Habrador/README.md

 ## THANK YOU...

 ...everyone who has used and contributed to my open source projects!

-And don't forget to follow me on **[twitter.com/eriknordeus](https://twitter.com/eriknordeus)**
+If you use my code then you can always @ me on **[twitter.com/eriknordeus](https://twitter.com/eriknordeus)** and I promise to retweet!